andreasmhallberg/readingnotes/al-Sharkawi, 2016. The Ecology of Case in Modern Standard Arabic.md

    - grammars are organized by case, not by function. (e.g. *anna* next to absolute negation)
    - Several summaries of grammatical works

-- Different degrees of marking case with vowel signs, "not a trend" and primarily found in bokks in Arabic-related fields such as literature, grammar, or traditional rhetorical studies."
+- Different degrees of marking case with vowel signs, "not a trend" and primarily found in books in Arabic-related fields such as literature, grammar, or traditional rhetorical studies."
 249
   - Example of grammar book where final vowels are marked on nouns and on verbs in the imperative but nowhere else.

 - Examples of inconsistent and incorrect use of case markers in writing and speech.
 [Uses "recitation" as sysnonym to read speech.]
 247-57